-- Buildings and Facilities generally have the lowest proportion of assets by value in excellent condition, with Community Halls, and Libraries contributing strongly to this result. - Despite Plant, Fleet and Equipment having much of its value consumed, the condition rating of this asset class is relatively strong, indicative that condition and value are somewhat disconnected for this asset class.
+- Buildings and Facilities generally have the lowest proportion of assets by value in excellent condition, with Community Halls, and Libraries contributing strongly to this result.
+The reliability of this data will be improved as this asset class is currently being revalued and condition inspected up to 30 June 2018. - Despite Plant, Fleet and Equipment having much of its value consumed, the condition rating of this asset class is relatively strong, indicative that condition and value are somewhat disconnected for this asset class.